mdomeck/data-structures-and-algorithms/challenges/src/main/resources/animalShelter.md

 - dequeue(preference) extracts value dog, cat or null
 ## Challenge
 <!-- Description of the challenge -->
 - AnimalShelter holds only dogs and cats.
 FIFO.
 To dequeue kept track of the Node in front and behind it so that the first dog or cat could be returned.
-Null is returned for any other request.
+If request is not for dog or cat then null is returned.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->